Ruby-throated Hummingbird, Archilochus colubris

 In the fall it flies nonstop across the Gulf of Mexico, a distance of nearly 500 miles and taking 18 to 20 hours under favorable conditions, to winter in southern Mexico or northern Central America.
 To accomplish this tremendous migration, a hummingbird will double its body mass by fattening on nectar and insects in the weeks prior to departure.

 Description: This tiny bird has a long thin bill and an iridescent green back.
 Both the male and female are white below, but the male has a brilliant iridescent red gorget (throat) that can look black under certain lighting conditions.
 Juveniles (June-September) look like adult females, but juvenile males often develop a few red feathers in the gorget by the end of the summer.

 Voice: The song is a rapid series of high-pitched squeaky notes.

-Habitat: Breeds in mixed woodlands and eastern deciduous forest, gardens, and orchards.
-Winters in tropical deciduous forest, tropical dry forests, scrubland, citrus groves, and second growth.
+Habitat: Breeds in mixed woodlands and eastern deciduous forests, gardens, and orchards.
+Winters in tropical deciduous forests, tropical dry forests, scrubland, citrus groves, and second growth.